vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/README.md

 The `vmotion4bosh` binary has the following commands:

-- `migrate` which supports migrating all BOSH managed VMs
+- `migrate` vMotions all BOSH managed and unmanaged VMs specified via `migrate.yml`.
-- `migrate-vm` which migrates a single VM like the BOSH Director or Tanzu Operations Manager
+- `revert` vMotions all BOSH managed and unmanaged VMs specified via `migrate.yml`, but in reverse from target to source.
-- `version` displays the git SHA the binary was built with and optionally a version number
+- `version` displays the git SHA the binary was built with and optionally a version number.

 `--help` will display the main help or if after a command the command specific help.